Ambesawi/simple_shell/README.md

-this is a simple shall project
+this is a simple shall project thsuso